CAB Logo - Adviceguide home page link

 1. a resident who lives in the property and who owns the freehold

-2. a resident who lives in the property and who has a lease or who is an
+2. a resident who lives in the property and who has a lease

-6. any resident living in the property, for example, a squatter
+5. any resident living in the property, for example, a squatter

-How much is the council tax
+Check how much the council tax is

 Reduction scheme for people with disabilities

-If there is someone (adult or child) living in a household who has a disability the council tax bill for the property may be reduced.
+If there is someone (adult or child) living in a household who has a disability the council tax bill for the property might be reduced.
 The reduction is made by charging council tax on a lower valuation band than the one the property is in.
 For example, if the property is in band D, the council tax bill will be worked out as if it were in band C. From 1 April 2000, this reduction also applies to properties in band A.

 To claim a reduction you must show that a disabled person lives in the property, and also that the property meets that person’s needs.